phrohike/phrohike.github.io/resume.md

 **PROFESSIONAL SUMMARY**

 &nbsp;

-Information Security Specialist with a passion for aligning security architecture plans and processes with security standards and business goals.
-Extensive experience developing and testing security frameworks for cloud-based software.
-Versed in robust network defense strategies.
+Information Security analyst with a passion for aligning security architecture plans and processes with security standards and business goals.
+Extensive experience developing and testing security frameworks for organizations.
+Versed in multiple frameworks, incident response, threat analysis and vulnerability management.
 Results-driven IT professional with notable success in planning, analysis, and implementation of security initiatives.
-Certified in multiple security platforms.

 &nbsp;

 **WORK HISTORY**

 &nbsp;